 The village was so cute we decided to walk around and explore the village first.
 I got a map of the village from a visitor center where every shop and restaurant marked clearly.
-The walking path is wide enough and accessible for stroller and wheelchair.
-The village has everything restaurants, shops, theater but those wooden sculpture of the bear stole my heart.
+The walking path is wide enough and accessible for a stroller and wheelchair.
+The village has everything restaurants, shops, theater, but those wooden sculptures of the bear stole my heart.
 You can also enjoy people watching around the village.
-While it was feeling windy by the lake, the village area was more on the hotter side.
+While it was feeling windy by the lake, the village area was more on the warmer side.

 Carol Morrison Public Launch

 I know you must be thinking why am I suggesting the public launch?
 There is a long stretch of sand where we enjoyed swimming and playing with sand.
 I love the huge parking so no hassle of finding parking and plenty of picnic tables too.
 As the name suggests people bring their own boats and jet skies and use this launch area to get in the water.
 I highly recommend this place for picnicking, swimming and water sport.

 Juniper point picnic area